cosmos/cosmos/PLAN.md

 validators on Genesis.

 * Everyone's atoms will vest over a period of two years after Genesis.
-Unvested atoms cannot be transferred.
-Everyone must participate in governance during the first two years after Genesis.
-Inactive accounts will become unbonded.
+Unvested atoms cannot be transferred until vested.
+Unvested atoms will vest over time, at a rate of 1/(24x365x2) of the account's atoms, every hour.

+* Every validator must participate in governance, or else become inactivated and eventually unbonded.
+Delegators who delegate atoms to such validators will also likewise get their delegated atoms inactivated and eventually unbonded.

 * Anyone may receive more atoms by passing a proposal with an attached award.
   Such reward atoms will be purely inflationary.